 “It was my intention to name the scholarship after the students it seeks to serve – American young people who dream of improving their lives and improving the world.
 If you’re reading this article, I want you to know that this is your scholarship, too, and I would love for you to partner with me as a donor.
 I can’t think of a better investment than helping highly motivated, academically excellent people achieve a college education at Humboldt State.
 It’s not only for their futures but for ours, too.”

-To support undocumented students at HSU, please visit the giving page for the Humboldt Dreamer Scholarship.
-If you’d like to support a fund or scholarship that speaks to your passions, contact the Office of Philanthropy at (707) 826-5200 or email@example.com.
+To support undocumented students at HSU, you can make a gift to the Humboldt Dreamer Scholarship.
+If you’d like to support a fund or scholarship that speaks to your passions, contact Development at (707) 826-5200 or email@example.com.